AppsFlyer/pronto/README.md

 A library for using [Protocol Buffers](https://github.com/protocolbuffers/protobuf) 3 in Clojure.

 ***
-This library is an `alpha` version and under active development!

 **Please join #rnd-pronto-lib on Slack for discussions and announcements.**
 ****